Improved Bounds and Global Fit of Flavor-Violating Charged Lepton Yukawa Couplings post LHC: Conclusions

 In this work, we have investigated the present bounds on the FV Higgs couplings to the charged leptons.
 We have investigated the current bounds from high energy direct searches and from low energy searches, including FV lepton decays, lepton number-violating decays, the magnetic and electric dipole moments of the muon and electron, muonium-antimuonium oscillation, and muon conversion in nuclei.
 We also utilized the SMEFT to translate these bounds into a lower limit on the scale of NP.

-We found that for the Higgs coupling to $\tau \mu$ and $\tau e$, the most stringent bound arises from direct LHC searches at $\mathcal{O}(10^{-3})$, which translates to a scale of NP $\sim 9$ TeV, whereas for the coupling to $\tau e$ we found that the most stringent bounds arise from muon conversion at $O(10^{-5})$, which leads to a scale of NP of $\sim 87$ TeV.
+We found that for the Higgs coupling to $\tau \mu$ and $\tau e$, the most stringent bound arises from direct LHC searches at $\mathcal{O}(10^{-3})$, which translates to a scale of NP $\sim 9$ TeV, whereas for the coupling to $\mu e$ we found that the most stringent bounds arise from muon conversion at $\mathcal{O}(10^{-5})$, which leads to a scale of NP of $\sim 87$ TeV.
+A key difference from the earlier study~\cite{Harnik:2012pb} is that the direct LHC searches for $h \to e\tau$ and $h \to \mu\tau$ now place more stringent bounds on the corresponding Higgs couplings ($\tau e$ and $\tau \mu$) than those obtained from indirect constraints.
+In contrast, the Higgs coupling to $\mu e$ continues to be most strongly constrained by indirect searches, with the direct limits from $h \to \mu e$ remaining comparatively weaker, consistent with earlier findings.

 We also extracted projections on the FV couplings from various future experiments.
 We performed a $\chi^{2}$ analysis to set predictions of the (complex) FV couplings.
 We found that the $\chi^{2}$ analysis suggests sizes of the FV couplings of $\sim \mathcal{O}(10^{-3})$ for $Y_{\mu\tau}$ or $Y_{e\tau}$ and $\mathcal{O}(10^{-6})$ for $Y_{e\mu}$, with phases consistent with 0.
 A key result of this study is that any FV in the Higgs sector (if it exists at all) must be extremely small.